Heads of State

 The Bahamas achieved independence from Britain July 10, 1973, and is now a fully self-governing member of the Commonwealth and a member of the United Nations, the Caribbean Community and the Organization of American States.

-With a democratic tradition of more than 282 years, The Bahamas takes pride in its enduring and enviable foundation of political and social stability.
+With a democratic tradition of more than 290 years, The Bahamas takes pride in its enduring and enviable foundation of political and social stability.
 The Bahamas has maintained the fundamentals of its political heritage while exercising the legislative freedom and integrity resulting from its autonomy.

 The Government is committed to the growth, vibrancy and progress of the nation and embraces legislative initiatives that create and welcome investment in strategic areas of the economy and the country.
-The legal system of The Bahamas, modeled on the British system, enjoys complete independence from the political process.
+The legal system of The Bahamas, modelled on the British system, enjoys complete independence from the political process.

-The Bahamas: Government | nearest Embassy: Bahamas High Commission in London
+The Bahamas: Government | Visas: Bahamas High Commission in London

-© Bahamas Consulate Zurich 2011
+© Bahamas Consulate Zurich 2010-2023